Interviews

 Graduated Harvard Medical School Class of 1974

 Dr. Talmadge D. King Jr. is dean of the University of California San Francisco Medical School.
-He grew up in Darien, Georgia and attended Gustavus Adolphus College in St. Peter, Minnesota.
-After attending the Pre-Summer Matriculation Program, where he met and worked with Dr. Alvin Poussaint, Dr. Edwin Fushpan, and Dr. David Potter, Dr. King attended Harvard Medical School beginning in 1970 and earned his medical degree in 1974.
+He grew up in Darien, GA, and attended Gustavus Adolphus College in St. Peter, MN.
+After attending the Pre-Summer Matriculation Program—where he met and worked with Dr. Alvin Poussaint, Dr. Edwin Fushpan, and Dr. David Potter—Dr. King attended Harvard Medical School beginning in 1970 and earned his medical degree in 1974.
 Dr. King's research has focused on inflammatory and immunologic lung injury.
-His bibliography comprises over 300 publications, and he is a member of the Institute of Medicine of the National Academy of Sciences, American Academy of Arts and Sciences, Association of American Physicians, American Clinical and Climatological Association and the Fleischner Society.
-He is a master of the American College of Physicians and fellow of the American College of Chest Physicians.
+His bibliography comprises over 300 publications and he is a member of the Institute of Medicine of the National Academy of Sciences, American Academy of Arts and Sciences, Association of American Physicians, American Clinical and Climatological Association, and the Fleischner Society.
+He is a Master of the American College of Physicians and Fellow of the American College of Chest Physicians.

 “I grew up and went to school in a segregated, small school in Darien and graduated from high school there in 1966.”